 Installing a Roof Ventilator ('Whirly Bird')

-Installing the Twista is best done by a trained professional, ensuring that a weatherproof seal is restored to the roof, and that the Twista is operating at it's best.
+Installing a Twista whirlybird is best done by a trained professional, ensuring that a weatherproof seal is restored to the roof, and that the Twista is operating at it's best.
 If you're a qualified tradesperson, you may like to follow these for whirly bird vent installation also.
 They are also available for download.
 You can get the whirly bird sale price here.